-- A. Quarterly Report Submittals
+A. Quarterly Report Submittals

-- 1. Format
+1. Format

 - a.
 Opacity data reports shall be submitted quarterly in the format specified by the Department during the Phase I review process.

-The Phase I process is described in the "Continuous Source Monitoring Manual" (Manual). - b.
-Reports not conforming to the format requirements will be returned to the source for resubmission in the proper format.
+The Phase I review process is described in the "Continuous Source Monitoring Manual" (Manual). - b.
+Reports not conforming to the format requirements will not be accepted and will be referred to the source owner for resubmission in the proper format